 Despite the obvious concerns expressed by inspectors and the improvements required, the 100 parents who responded to the KHDA's pre-inspection survey were almost entirely satisfied with the quality of education provided.
 Feedback was highly positive with parents identifying the new Principal as a real strength.
 They consider the school to be welcoming with high aspirations and good communication.

 There has been limited feedback to the WhichSchoolAdvisor.com survey.

-If you are a Parent at Smart Vision School, please share your feedback with other prospective parents by completing our Survey.
+If you are a Parent or Teacher at Smart Vision School, please share your feedback with other prospective parents and staff by completing our Survey.

 What feedback we have received suggests that children are exceptionally happy at Smart Vision School.
 75% of respondents would not consider moving their child from the school, although the remaining 25% would and feel that school fees are not value for money.
 Similarly, 75% of respondents are satisfied with the academic performance of the school, whilst the remaining 25% are partially satisfied.

 It is evident that the management team at Smart Vision School have some way to go to convince all parents at the school that they have made the right choice, but as a school - that despite some ups and downs - has achieved that all-important first satisfactory KHDA rating, and with the changes that we know are taking place, we believe there is value in waiting to see the progress made over the coming year.
 For potential parents, Smart Vision School will clearly need to impress if it wishes to attract more children - and, we believe this is something of which the new team is more than capable.

 School fees for Smart Vision School start at AED 29,900 for FS1 and rise to AED 53,900 for Year 6.
 On top of that, there is a 1,200 AED registration fee, an assessment fee of AED 500, administration fees of 1,000 AED, and book fees of up to 1,200 AED.
 The school's website does not detail what the administration fee is for or how it differs from the registration fee.